jean-francoisgiraud/AssetManagementSystems/README.md

 For already existing examples and samples of our work please see [7,10,11,12].

-It will be our pleasure to contact or meet with you to assess your needs.
+It will be our pleasure to contact or meet with you [16] to assess your needs.
 Thank you.

-References
+References and notes:
 [1] https://www.mamh.gouv.qc.ca/developpement-territorial/fonds-et-programmes/programme-de-gestion-des-actifs-municipaux-pgam/
 [2] https://www.fcm.ca/en/programs/municipal-asset-management-program
 [3] https://fcm.ca/en/programs